GofAlpha/Adaptive-Control-System-Visualizer/README.md

 ## API Configuration

+This app now uses per-request RapidAPI credentials.
+Nothing is stored on the server or in the browser.

-To connect to the real Adaptive Control System API:
+To connect to the real Adaptive Control System API for your session only:

 1. Get your RapidAPI credentials
 2. Enter them in the configuration section:
    - **Base URL**: Your RapidAPI host URL
    - **API Key**: Your RapidAPI key
    - **API Host**: Your RapidAPI host header
+3. Click "Save Configuration" to validate inputs and update the status indicator.
+This does not persist anything; it just affects requests sent from your browser.

+Under the hood, the frontend sends your credentials as headers with each request:

+- `X-RapidAPI-Base-Url`
+- `X-RapidAPI-Key`
+- `X-RapidAPI-Host`

+If any of the three are missing, the backend falls back to demo mode with mock data.

 ## Parameters